Kamloops Airport: Facilities

 The airport is located on 3035 Airport Road in the Brocklehurst neighbourhood of north Kamloops, 5 NM west northwest of city centre and Selkirk Mountains, situated off Tranquille Road on the Fraser Plateau.
 It is located 307 km north of the Canada–United States border and opposite the Kamloops Golf & Country Club and Kamloops Lake attractions, which is a lake and country club situated in the city.
 Paid parking, taxis, car rentals and bus service are available.
 Car rentals are provided by Budget Rent a Car, Enterprise Rent-A-Car and National Car Rental, which have offices located at the airport.
-There are 389 parking stalls, but 150 more spaces are expected.
+There are 389 parking stalls, and 150 more spaces are expected.
 Due to its location, the airport is commonly used to gain access to Sun Peaks, British Columbia, and Sun Peaks Resort.

 Food and snacks are available at this airport's terminal, as well as a medical facility, accommodation areas and administrative buildings.
-There is also a Canada Revenue Agency and Nav Canada offices.
+There are also Canada Revenue Agency and Nav Canada offices.
 Its terminal, which is 1,500 sqm, has been considered for further expansion, with the North Shore Business Improvement Association helping this expansion.
 The city's intention was to expand and upgrade the airport in order for the economy and tourism to expand.
 City mayor Peter Milobar and members of the Kamloops Indian Band praised its expansion.
 The airport's aircraft obtain their fuel from Shell Canada, which is located on site and serves as an aviation dealer for the Kamloops Airport.
-The airfield has 2,780 by 49 ft and 8,000 by 148 ft asphalt runways aligned 04/22 and 09/27, which are appraised every five years.
+The airfield has 2,780 by 49 ft and 8,000 by 148 ft asphalt runways aligned 05/23 and 09/27, which are appraised every five years.

 Formerly known as the Kamloops Aero Club, the Kamloops Flying Club operates at the airport, which is a club where children receive a flight in an airplane with the pilot and learn about the airplanes themselves.
 In addition, the flight school Canadian Flight Centre is based on site; the branch based in Boundary Bay, Delta opened a location in Kamloops in May 2012 and uses Cessna aircraft for its lessons.
 Canadian Helicopters operates a training facility for the Kamloops Airport Other related facilities include Astaris Canada, CC Helicopters, Highland Helicopters and WestAir Aviation.
 Formerly, Flight Discovery operated as a flight school at the airport, but the owner was deemed a fraud artist.